veeto

 Key Takeaways

-• Requires large social media platforms to provide a clear 'Delete Account' button in their settings menu.
+• Requires major social media platforms to add a clearly visible 'Delete Account' button in their settings menu.

-• Prohibits platforms from using deceptive design tactics to prevent account deletion.
+• Prohibits platforms from using deceptive design tactics to prevent users from deleting their accounts.

 Get Involved